Early Learning Assessment for Teachers

 Training & Materials

 WHO IS REQUIRED TO BE TRAINED?

-Prior to initial use, teachers must successfully complete the Early Learning Assessment training.
-Teachers must complete the training that includes demonstrating reliability on a video simulator and passing a content knowledge test.
+Educators who will use the Early Learning Assessment must successfully complete training that includes demonstrating reliability on a video simulator and passing a content knowledge test.

 Keep in mind that the ELA is a process of collecting evidence through observation and documentation that allows the teacher to make scoring decisions on children’s learning.
-This is not a performance-based assessment where children engage in a process of questions and answers
+This is not a scripted assessment where children answer questions.

 A general training on Formative Assessment is available and recommended prior to attending ELA training.
 The Formative Assessment training provides an introduction to the 10-Required Learning Progressions, the formative assessment process and how teachers can use the results of the assessment to direct planning and instruction.

-Register for the Early Learning Assessment trainings through the Ohio Professional Registry (OPR) at www.registry.occrra.org.
+Registration is now open for the new 100% virtual Early Learning Assessment trainings through the Ohio Professional Registry (OPR) at www.registry.occrra.org.

 WHAT OTHER PROFESSIONAL DEVELOPMENT IS AVAILABLE TO SUPPORT ME IN THE USE OF FORMATIVE ASSESSMENT?

 Formative assessment modules are offered through the State Support Teams and Resource and Referral Agencies.
 There are three modules available: